privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

     'serviceRealm'      => 'service',

     /**
-     * Set doTriggerChallenge to 'true' to trigger challenges prior to the login
+     * Set here the authsource mode to one of the following:
+     * 'sendPass' - (default) Login mask will contain the username field and 1 pass field.
+     * 'triggerChallenge' - Login mask will contain only the username field.
+This mode triggers
-     * using the configured service account.
+     * challenges prior to the login using the configured service account (required).
-     * This setting takes precedence over 'doSendPassword'.
-     * The value has to be a string.
+     * 'otpExtra' - Login mask will contain the username field, password field (e.g. PIN)
+     * and one extra field to attach the OTP already on the first step.
-     * Optional.
+     * Required.
      */
-    'doTriggerChallenge' => 'false',

-    /**
-     * Set doSendPassword to 'true' to send a request to validate/check with the username
-     * and an empty pass prior to the login.
-     * This can be used to trigger challenges depending on the configuration in privacyIDEA
-     * and requires no service account.
-If 'doTriggerChallenge' is enabled, this setting has no effect.
-     * The value has to be a string.
-     * Optional.
-     */
-    'doSendPassword' => 'false',
+    'authSourceMode'      => 'sendPass',

     /**
      * Set custom hints for the OTP and password fields which will replace the placeholders.